UKHomeOffice/sas-github-workflows/README.md

 ```

 ----
-## Lint and test an npm based project
+## Lint, audit and test an npm based project

 This will run `npm run lint` and `npm test` on a repository after building it with `npm ci`.
 * It will run tests in parallel against 2 versions of node; `18`, `19`.